You are here

 Nine out of ten people on Earth are exposed to harmful levels of PM2.5 pollution, with the highest exposures occurring in Asia, Africa, and the Middle East.

 In 2014, HEI initiated the Global Burden of Disease from Major Air Pollution Sources (GBD MAPS) project.
 Using the GBD framework, investigators for GBD MAPS have estimated the burden of disease attributable to major ambient air pollution sources in countries around the world.
 So far, we have published three reports under this initiative.
 This work was supported by Bloomberg Philanthropies.
 More.

 Watch a short video highlighting the connections among air quality, climate, and health.

-In 2018, HEI published a critical assessment of the state of the science examining the linkages between household air pollution formed by the burning of solid fuels and noncommunicable diseases. (see HEI Communication 18).
+In 2018, HEI published a critical assessment of the state of the science examining the linkages between household air pollution formed by the burning of solid fuels and noncommunicable diseases (see HEI Communication 18).
 This project was supported by the Bloomberg Philanthropies.